HOSPICE PALLIATIVE CARE

-Highly-developed medical expertise in pain and symptom management
+Highly-developed medical expertise in pain and symptom management.

-Timely and responsive patient-centered communications
+Timely and responsive patient-centered communications.

-Interdisciplinary team work
+Interdisciplinary team work.

-Advance Directives are a patient’s formal or informal instructions concerning expectations of care and choice of treatment options in response to potential illnesses or conditions (legal connotations vary by jurisdiction; includes a living will).
+Advance Care Directives are a patient’s formal or informal instructions concerning expectations of care and choice of treatment options in response to potential illnesses or conditions (legal connotations vary by jurisdiction; includes a living will).

 Alternate or complementary integrative therapies are terms often used to describe independent healing systems outside the realm of conventional medical theory and practice.

 A caregiver can be broadly defined as anyone who provides care.
 This definition can be further broken into two categories of caregivers, formal and informal.
 Formal caregivers are members of an organization and accountable to defined norms of conduct and practice.
 They may be professionals, support workers, or volunteers.
 They are sometimes called ‘providers’.
 Informal caregivers are not members of an organization.
-They have no formal training, and are not accountable to standards of conduct or practice.
+They have no formal training and are not accountable to standards of conduct or practice.
 They may be family members or friends.

-The term family refers to those closest to the patient in knowledge, care and affection and may include:
+The term family refers to those closest to the patient in knowledge, care, and affection and may include:

-the family of acquisitions (related by marriage/contract)
+The family of acquisitions (related by marriage/contract).

-the family of choice and friends (including pets)
+The family of choice and friends (including pets).